Maritime Brass Quintet

 Curtis Dietz, trumpet

-Last but not least, Curtis is the proud father of two wonderful daughters, Greta and Kate, son Peter with wife Gina Patterson.
+Last but not least, Curtis is the proud father of two wonderful daughters, Greta and Kate, and

 Richard Simoneau, trumpet